godlikemouse/messageplex/README.md

 ## Configuration

-Modify the `dist/messageplex-{distro}-{arch}/resources/services.json` file to add/remove/modify services.
+Modify the `extraResources/services.json` for a source run or `dist/messageplex-{distro}-{arch}/resources/services.json` for a build run to add/remove/modify services.

     [
 	   {